patriciogonzalezvivo/thebookofshaders/12/README.md

 In 1996, sixting years after Perlin's Noise and five years before his Simplex Noise, [Steven Worley wrote a paper call  “A Cellular Texture Basis Function”](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
 In it he describes a procedural texturing tecnique now extensively use by the graphics community.

-Later in 2011, [Stefan Gustavson optimized for GPU](http://webstaff.itn.liu.se/~stegu/GLSL-cellular/GLSL-cellular-notes.pdf) becoming a powerfull tools to produce textures that looks and feel like organic tissue.

-To learn more about this technique we need to be confortable working with iterations.
+To learn understand the principles behind it we need to be confortable thinking in terms of distance fields and iterations.

 ### A distance field for some points

 Let's say we want to make a distance field of 4 points.
-What we need to do? in a nutshell, for each pixel we want to calculate the distance to the closest point.
+What we need to do? in a nutshell, **for each pixel we want to calculate the distance to the closest point**.
 That means that we need to iterate throught all the points and store the value to the most close one.

 ![](cell-00.png)